-A foam roller is a circular device crafted from synthetic foam that is used to provide massage-like benefits for stiff, painful muscles.
+A foam roller is a circular device crafted from synthetic foam that provides massage-like benefits for stiff, painful muscles.

 1. LuxFit Premium High Density Foam Roller

-With so many good foam rollers occupying the same niche (firm yet forgiving, durable, affordable) it was difficult to select one to lead off with.
-But the LuxFit Premium High Density Foam Roller gets the nod.
-It meets all the above-cited requirements and raises the ante by providing a full 1 year money back satisfaction guarantee.
-Game, set, match.
+With so many good foam rollers out there, it was difficult to pick a clear #1.
+But the LuxFit Premium High Density Foam Roller gets the nod because it delivers in every way a foam roller should, and it raises the ante by providing a full 1-year money-back guarantee.

-What we like: Though firm we like the way this roller feels.
+What we like: We like the way this roller feels.
 Never punishing or too squishy.
-We also appreciate the durability and the fact that it comes with a 1 year warranty.
-One of the few that does.
-We’re also fond of the very reasonable price and that it’s light enough for anyone to carry around.
+We also appreciate the durability and the fact that it comes with a 1-year warranty.
+And we’re fond of the reasonable price and that it’s light and easy to carry.